ericlenio/escreen/README.md

 Since copying text actually copies to your system clipboard, you can also paste the text you selected into some other application via your desktop OS's regular way of pasting.

+## Personal password file

+I wanted to have the ability to have a personal password file which is encrypted with gnupg, and be able to quickly edit/change this file with transparent encryption: when vim opens the file, it auto-detects the encryption and then via **gpg-agent** (note: there are plenty of resources on how to set up gpg-agent, so I'm not describing that here) decrypts it and loads it into the vim buffer; a similar reverse process happens when saving the buffer.
+The password file is by default in `$ESH_HOME/private/$USER-passwords.gpg`.
+As a further convenience, the default profile GNU screen profile maps `C-a /` (control-A and then a forward slash) to edit the password file instantly.

 ## Other core bash functions